RahulAloth/goodle/README.md

 ## 🎁 Release Version (For Non‑Technical Users)

-If you want to give Goodle to someone who doesn’t want to compile or build, they only need:
+They only need:

-- Docker Desktop installed
+    - Docker Desktop
     - The Goodle folder
     - One file to edit: docker-compose.yml
 ### Their steps:

 1. Download the Goodle ZIP